RFID-NJU/SAH/README.md

 **calibration:**

 Two trajectories with a length of 1.2m are used.
-The radial distances are **60 and 70cm**.
-The direction is the lateral direction.
-The speed is 5cm/s.
+The moving direction is along the lateral direction, at the speed of 5cm/s.
+The radial distances are **60cm and 70cm**, respectively.

-**localization:**
+localization:

-The ground truth is **(100,100)cm** and the trajectory length is 1.5m.
-The direction is the lateral direction.
-The speed is 5cm/s.
+The ground truth is **(100,100)cm** and the tag's motion trajectory is 1.5m long.
+The moving direction is along the lateral direction, at the speed of 5cm/s.

 ### Antenna calibration